Claim: Photograph shows Michelle Obama serving a government funded soup kitchen meal to a person with an expensive cell phone.

 Snapping a picture of a homeless person who is receiving a government funded meal while taking a picture of the first lady using his $500 Black Berry cell phone and $100.00 per month cellular service: Priceless

 The photograph does not depict anyone "receiving a government funded meal": Miriam's Kitchen is a privately funded organization with the goal of "providing individualized services that address the causes and

 A cell phone capable of capturing images (even a BlackBerry Pearl) is not necessarily a "$500 phone" with a "$100 per month cellular service."
 Many much more affordable options are available, including cellular providers who give free phones to low-income customers under the Lifeline assistance program.
-So a homeless person might very well carry a cell phone, as Scott Schenkelberg, the Executive Director of Miriam's Kitchen, observed when questioned about this photograph during an interview:Q: Since the First Lady's visit, both your guests and your food have been the subject of some criticism within the blogosphere.
-For example, some critics noted that one of your guests had a cell phone and suggested that it was inappropriate to serve free food to someone who could afford a cell phone.
+So a homeless person might very well carry a cell phone, as Scott Schenkelberg, the Executive Director of Miriam's Kitchen, observed when questioned about this photograph during an interview:

-7-11for $10, then pay for minutes as you go.
+A: I suspect some people don't understand how inexpensive cell phones are, or how critical they are to this population.
+These days, you can purchase a cell phone at 7-11 for $10, then pay for minutes as you go.
 Our clients have a very fragile safety net.
 Many of them don't have shelter and are extremely vulnerable.
 For them, cell phones could literally be a lifeline.
-If they're looking for a job, the cell phone would also be incredibly important — canyou even imagine trying to apply for a job without a phone number?
+If they're looking for a job, the cell phone would also be incredibly important — can you even imagine trying to apply for a job without a phone number?
 Cell phones simply aren't luxuries anymore.
 If a guest can scrape together some money to purchase a cell phone, I think that's wonderful.

 The assumption that a truly homeless person wouldn't have (or couldn't afford) a cell phone is also a mistaken one.
 As Scott Schenkelberg noted, the ranks of the homeless served by organizations such as Miriam's Kitchen include not just the long-term, chronically homeless, but also the "newly homeless": those who had recently been getting by economically until a sudden job loss or other reversal left them with nowhere to go:

 Until recently, we served mostly the chronically homeless, people who had fallen out of the economy long ago.
 More recently, we've been seeing more new faces, people who just fell into homelessness or other hard times.
 These people are generally high-functioning individuals who were hurt by the poor economy.
 It's very troubling to see previously self-sufficient people coming to Miriam's Kitchen in such high numbers.